Prodigy-InfoTech/Web-Development-Projects/ImageEditor/README.md

-# Image Ditor
+# Image Editor

-**Image Ditor** is a simple image editing web application built using HTML, CSS, and JavaScript.
+**Image Editor** is a simple image editing web application built using HTML, CSS, and JavaScript.
 This application allows users to upload an image, make various edits to the image, and then download the edited image.
 Users can also reset the edits at any point during the editing process.

 ## Table of Contents